leeprovoost/go-rest-api-template/README.md

 But the Go way is to check if an error exists and handle that immediately.
 If there is no error, just continue with the normal application flow.

 Let's have a look at the actual mock in-memory database.
-We need to create a Database struct that will hold the data:
+We need to create a struct that will hold the data:

 ```
+// UserService will hold the connection and key db info
-type MockDB struct {
+type UserService struct {
 	UserList  map[int]models.User
 	MaxUserID int
 }